SRS-Group-2/airspace-monitoring/README.md

   - `DOCKER_REPO_PROJECT`, with value equal to the project id of the Docker repo
   - `DOCKER_REPO`, with value equal to the name of the docker repo created
   - `DOCKER_REPO_REGION`, with value equal to the region in which the docker repo has been deployed
-  - `WORKLOAD_IDP`, with value equal to the `name` field of the ouput of the `gcloud iam workload-identity-pools providers list --location=global --workload-identity-pool=github-pool` command
+  - `WORKLOAD_IDP`, with value equal to the `name` field of the ouput of the `gcloud iam workload-identity-pools providers list --location=global --workload-identity-pool=github-pool  --project <project_id>` command
   - `SERVICE_ACCOUNT`, with value equal to `terraform@<project_id>.iam.gserviceaccount.com`

 Then simply push your commits to the `main` branch.